JHU-ODE-PILOT/SP25/index.md

 <div class='admonition danger'>
   <div class='title'>Important!</div>
   <div class='content' markdown='1'>
-This webpage will be disabled during the period in which an exam is given.
+This webpage will be disabled during the period in which an exam is given, that is:

+- February 19th, around 11:30am to 2:30pm.
+- April 2nd, around 11:30am to 2:30pm.
+- May 9th, around 8:30am to 12:00pm.

+Please plan your review accordingly.
+Accessing the site during the above period might intrigue reloading bugs with the page which prevents you from accessing the site for an extended period.
   </div>
 </div>